rubenkaiser/serverless-offline-eventBridge/README.md

   serverless-offline-aws-eventbridge:
     port: 4010 # port to run the eventbridge mock server on
     debug: false # flag to show debug messages
+    account: '' # account id that gets passed to the event
+    convertEntry: false # flag to convert entry to match cloudwatch
 ```

 ## Publishing and subscribing